bekk/bekk-christmas/post/ml/fantasy-premier-league-with-data-science.md

 ## 3. Selecting the XI

 After predicting points scored by all players, the [simplex algorithm](https://en.wikipedia.org/wiki/Simplex_algorithm) is used to construct a team maximizing total expected points.
-The official [Fantasy rules](https://fantasy.premierleague.com/help/rules) are set as constraints, including the £100m budget.
-Substitutes are accounted for by leaving room in the budget for the cheapest possible players to fill up the 15-man squad, but are not selected (and consequently, no players are subbed on should any in the first XI not play).
+The official [Fantasy rules](https://fantasy.premierleague.com/help/rules) are set as constraints, including the £100m budget (however, as we will see, the models rarely spend their entire budget).
+The cost of substitutes are accounted for by leaving room in the budget for the cheapest possible players to fill up the 15-man squad, but they are not specifically selected (and consequently, no players are subbed on should any in the first XI not play).
 The player with the highest amount of expected points is set as captain, and the second highest as vice captain.

 ## Results from earlier rounds